 Pros

-Predictable feel in wet conditions compared with very soft resin pads
+Useful wet-weather performance compared with soft resin pads

 Cons